dahlia/sphinx-fakeinv/README.rst

    :alt: Build Status
    :target: https://travis-ci.org/dahlia/sphinx-fakeinv

-Sometimes we create libraries so tiny that we don't need write docs using Sphinx_ for them, but at the same time we may want to link them from other docs written using Sphinx.
+Sometimes we create so tiny libraries that we don't need write docs using Sphinx_ for them, but at the same time we may want to link them from other docs written using Sphinx.

-This utility helps us to generate a fake ``objects.inv`` file (it's also known as Sphinx inventory) so that other Sphinx docs can link it though the Intersphinx_ extension.
+This utility helps us to generate a fake ``objects.inv`` file (it's also known as Sphinx inventory) so that other Sphinx docs can link it through the Intersphinx_ extension.

 .. _Sphinx: http://www.sphinx-doc.org/
 .. _intersphinx: http://www.sphinx-doc.org/en/stable/ext/intersphinx.html